GLOBALG.A.P. IFA Certification & Compliance Consulting Services

 -

-Structured corrective action plan that can be implemented calmly before the external audit date.
+Structured CAPA plan that can be implemented calmly before the external audit date.

 -